magento/merchdocs/src/customers/name-address-options.md

    ![]({% link images/images/storefront-customer-account-prefix.png %}){: .zoom}
    _[Prefix in Customer Sign Up Form]({% link configuration/customers/customer-configuration.md %})_

-   Then in the **Prefix Dropdown Options** field, enter each prefix that you want to appear in the list, separated by a semicolon.
+   For **Prefix Dropdown Options**, enter each prefix that you want to appear in the list, separated by a semicolon.

    You can place a semicolon before the first value to display a blank value at the top of the list.